Alex-K02/NewsApp/README.md

 ### Authentication
 * Secure Sign-In and Sign-Up: JWT-based authentication, implemented with **KeychainSwift**, supports secure access to personalized features.
 * Sensitive Data Protection: Uses hashed values with added salts to protect user passwords and other sensitive information.

+### Authentication
+* JWT-Based Authentication: Implements secure sign-in and sign-up using JSON Web Tokens (JWT), ensuring encrypted and tamper-proof session management.
+* Keychain Integration: Sensitive data like tokens and passwords are securely stored in Keychain, preventing unauthorized access.
+* Periodic Token Expiry: JWT tokens are designed to expire periodically, reducing the risk of session hijacking and ensuring enhanced security.

+### Password Security
+* User passwords are hashed with added salts, ensuring strong protection against brute force and dictionary attacks.
+This approach follows best practices in modern password management.

 ## Extended Functionality
 ### User Preferences